Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 We expect them to give in within

-the next 6 weeks which will [?]
+the next 6 weeks, which will see

 very heavy fighting.
 The Victorians